ewowi/StarDocs/docs/StarLight/LiveEffects.md

 Live Effects are effects implemented by a script on the ESP32 filesystem ([Files Module](/StarDocs/SysMod/SysModFiles)).
 Live scripts are pseudo c-code files which are parsed and compiled into assembler and runs at very high speed (like compiled c-code!) without rebooting or flashing!!!
 Live effects are a specific application of Live Scripts (see [StarBase Live Scripts Module](/StarDocs/UserMod/UserModLiveScripts)).

 * A Life Effect can be executed by selecting Live Effect in the [Effects Module](/StarDocs/StarLightMod/StarLightModEffects/).
-(Currently only one Live Effect can run, more in Release 0.5.0).
+(Currently only one Live Effect can run at the same time when using multiple layers, more in Release 0.5.0).

 * Next a script can be selected with the .sc file extension.
 After selection the file will be executed directly: